Citroen Berlingo review - Interior, design and technology

 Chunky exterior design matched with hard-wearing interior – though it can’t fully hide its humble commercial origins

-Keeping true to the Citroen brand, the Berlingo takes a slightly quirky approach to its styling.
+In typical Citroen fashion, the Berlingo takes a slightly quirky approach to its styling.
 The external ‘airbump’ panels not only break up the vast metal panels along the side, but bring the added bonus of protecting the paintwork from car park dings.
-Feel models are equipped with wheel trims, while the Flair adds 16-inch alloy wheels and Flair XTR models coming with even larger 17-inch alloys.
+Feel models are equipped with wheel trims, while Flair XTR models come with larger 17-inch alloy alloys.
 The double-decker headlights keep faithful to the current Citroen family look and colourful highlights add character to the boxy body that the Peugeot Rifter and Vauxhall Combo Life arguably lack.

 Like the outside, much of the trio’s cabins are shared with one another.
-That means there’s a large, raised dashboard which houses the gear lever (or rotary selector in automatic models), and a simple layout which prioritises ergonomics and storage space over style.
-The Berlingo gets traditional dials, unlike the Rifter, which places its dials above a small-diameter steering wheel.
+That means there’s a large, raised dashboard which houses the gear lever (or gear selector in automatic and electric models), and a simple layout which prioritises ergonomics and storage space over style.
+The Berlingo gets traditional dials, unlike the Rifter, which uses Peugeot’s i-Cockpit setup that places the dials above a small-diameter steering wheel.

 Design and build quality has taken a significant leap forward over the previous-generation Berlingo, though those used to the squidgy plastics and damped switches of more conventional cars might still find it a little agricultural.
-However, while the plastics are hard, they do feel sturdy.
+However, while the plastics are hard, they do feel sturdy and more than capable of withstanding anything life as a family car might throw at it.

 Sat-nav, stereo and infotainment

 All models are equipped with an eight-inch touchscreen infotainment system.
-The system itself looks smart enough, but some on-screen buttons are quite small and fiddly.
-Built-in navigation only comes as standard on Flair XTR models, though it is optional on Feel and Flair, and Apple CarPlay and Android Auto are standard throughout the range.
-Smartphone functionality is improved further with an optional wireless charging plate.
-Sound quality from the six-speaker hi-fi is reasonable, but music-mad MPV/SUV buyers would be better served by the likes of the optional Canton system available in the Skoda Karoq.
+The system itself looks smart enough, but some on-screen buttons are quite small and fiddly, and it's quite laggy.
+Built-in navigation only comes as standard on Flair XTR models, though it is optional on base models.
+In reality, most people will just use the navigation apps from their phones via Apple CarPlay or Android Auto, both of which are standard across the range.

 In this review